sestaton/tephra/README.md

 **DEPENDENCIES**

 Part of the utility of Tephra is to provide family-level TE classifications and infer patterns of molecular evoltion.
 To be efficient as possible, these tasks require a few external programs.
-Specifically, you will need to download [MUSCLE](http://http://drive5.com/muscle/) and [Vmatch](http://vmatch.de) and add the PATH to these programs.
-Both of these programs are free, but they have a special license so I cannot distribute them.
-If you are only interested in TE identification, you can skip the installation of these programs.
+Specifically, you will need to download [MUSCLE](http://http://drive5.com/muscle/) and add this program to your system PATH.
+This program is free, but it has a special license so I cannot distribute it.
+If you are only interested in TE identification and classification, you can skip the installation of this program (it is only used for calculating the insertion age of transposons).

 **INSTALLATION**